CC-KEH/Computer-Science-Notes/Social Network Analysis/Scale free networks.md

 1. **Power Law Distribution:** The degree distribution follows a power law, which means that the probability of a node having a certain number of connections decreases rapidly as the number of connections increases.
 In other words, a small number of nodes have a disproportionately large number of connections.

-2. **Hubs:** Scale-free networks are characterized by the presence of hubs, which are nodes with an exceptionally high number of connections compared to other nodes in the network.
+2. **[[Hubs]]:** Scale-free networks are characterized by the presence of hubs, which are nodes with an exceptionally high number of connections compared to other nodes in the network.
 Hubs play a critical role in maintaining the network's structure and connectivity.

 3. **Resilience:** Scale-free networks tend to be more resilient to random node failures compared to networks with a more uniform degree distribution.
 However, they can be vulnerable to targeted attacks on hubs, as removing a hub can disrupt many connections.